Wintersong

 Wintersong is the sixth album and first Christmas album by Canadian singer-songwriter Sarah McLachlan, released in October 2006.
 It was produced by longtime collaborator Pierre Marchand and includes contributions from Jim Creeggan of Barenaked Ladies.
 The album also includes a collaboration with Jazz musician Diana Krall.
+In 2007, the album was nominated for a Grammy Award for Best Traditional Pop Vocal Album.
 In 2015, all songs from Wintersong plus five more tracks were released as The Classic Christmas Album.